masak/alma/spec/03-statements.md

 A _`next` statement_ abruptly finishes a surrounding loop iteration, and begins the next one.
 This statement can only occur inside a loop block.
-A label, if provided, must resolve to a surrounding loop.
+A label, if provided, must resolve to the `Label` of a surrounding loop.

 ```
 <next-statement> ::= "next" <label>? <semicolon>